dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/oncall_example.md

 ### Customer Interface

-Doxel’s customers have access to their data via our Web interface today, and maybe other methods tomorrow.
-Because our customers are Fortune 500s and paying $M for the product they expect very high levels of service from Doxel.
+[COMPANY]’s customers have access to their data via our Web interface today, and maybe other methods tomorrow.
+Because our customers are Fortune 500s and paying $M for the product they expect very high levels of service from [COMPANY].
 Our customer interfaces need to be and functional a very high percentage of the time.
 We don’t have millions of billions of users logging in daily so small failures for a few users isn’t acceptable to us.

 Most importantly, the data on the dashboard has to _be complete and right_.
 Customers won’t know why it isn’t and won’t care who’s fault it is.
 That means the team responsible for all customer outputs needs to _feel responsible_ about the entire stack below - the data pipeline and even data capture - because they are our last folks at the company preventing us from embarrassing ourselves.